 Upon exercise of stock options by the option holders by delivery of previously owned Common Stock, replacement, or "reload," options are awarded at fair market value on the date of exercise of non-qualified stock options.
 Such options have a term equal to the remaining term of the options exercised and are exercisable after one year.

-In 2011, we granted non-qualified stock options to the NEOs and other key executives.
-The grants to the NEOs were reported in timely filings with the SEC.
-There were no grants to the NEOs in 2009 and 2010.
+In 2012 and 2011, grants to the NEOs were reported in timely filings with the SEC.
+There were no grants to the NEOs in 2010.